Regularized Bidimensional Estimation of the Hazard Rate

 The performance in terms of number of selected areas was also investigated.
 It showed that the EBIC and CV criterion perform better at selecting sparse models with few areas, while the AIC and BIC tend to overestimate the true number of areas.
 Indeed, for sample size $4000$, the $80\%$ inter-quantile range of the selected number of areas is $\left[ 3, 5 \right]$ for the EBIC and $\left[ 1, 5 \right]$ for the CV, whereas it is $\left[ 3, 13 \right]$ and $\left[ 36, 72 \right]$ for the BIC and AIC respectively.
 These experiments are not reported here.

-In conclusion, the simulation experiments suggest to use the EBIC among all different criteria for the L$_{0}$ norm estimator as it provides the best tradeoff between computation time and estimation performance.
+In conclusion, the simulation experiments suggest to use the EBIC among all different criteria for the L$_{0}$ penalty as it provides the best tradeoff between computation time and estimation performance.
 It has been shown that using the L$_0$ penalty is beneficial even when the true hazard is not piecewise constant, as our simulations show that the performance of this estimate exceeds that of the MLE with a smooth true hazard.

-\subsection{Perspective plots of the estimation methods}
+\subsection{Perspective Plots of the Estimation Methods}